How to make a complaint about HM Courts and Tribunals Service.

 Make an appeal

-If you’re not satisfied with the review, you can appeal to the Communications and Customer Service team.
+If you’re not satisfied with the review, you can appeal to the Customer Investigations Team.

 The senior manager will tell you how to contact them.

 The team will look at the complaint again and try to reply within 15 working days.

 If you’re still not happy after the appeal, you can ask your MP to refer your complaint to the Parliamentary and Health Service Ombudsman.

 Find contact details for your MP or phone 020 7219 4272.

 The ombudsman may be able to investigate your complaint.